take –

 Pronoun

-Lingual the opposite Existential Lifeline to the speaker or writerthey’d –
+Lingual the opposite Existential Groups to the speaker or writerthey’d –